readthedocs/tutorial-template/docs/source/math/Bayesian.md

 Then the problem boils down to the choice of the joint prior
 $\pi(\boldsymbol{\theta}, \, \sigma^2)$.

-## Objective priors of Gu et al

-In the case where no nugget or noise is used, an interesting choice
+In the case where no nugget or noise is used, an interesting choice is

 $$
   \tag{1}